Accessing your personal information – subject access request

-The Data Protection Act gives data controllers 40 calendar days to complete a subject access request.
+The General Data Protection Regulation states that we must provide access to the information without undue delay, and within one month.
 This time starts from when the Council receives a clear request and enough identification to be sure that the request is from the data subject.
-Once this information has been received we will contact you to acknowledge that the 40 day period has started.
+Once this information has been received we will contact you to acknowledge that the one month period has started.

-Some social care files are very large and may take longer than 40 days to complete.
+Some social care files are very large and complex and may take longer than one month to complete as we may choose to exercise an extension of up to 2 additional months (making it 3 months in total), as permitted by GDPR.
 If this is the case with your request we will contact you.

 The first stage is to contact us to request a review of your request.
-The Data Protection Act does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.
+The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.

 If you are still unsatisfied after a review then the next stage is to contact the Information Commissioners Office (ICO):